 6) Consider a Chase Sapphire Preferred or Chase Sapphire Reserve card.

 This will become your primary personal Chase card – for now.
-The Chase Sapphire Preferred has just a $95 annual fee and a higher 60,000 point bonus, however the Chase Sapphire Reserve earns an extra point per dollar on travel and dining, includes Priority Pass Lounge Access at airports, and allows you to redeem points at 1.5 cents each in the Chase Travel Portal.
+The Chase Sapphire Preferred has just a $95 annual fee and a higher 80,000 point bonus (limited time offer), however the Chase Sapphire Reserve earns an extra point per dollar on travel and dining, includes Priority Pass Lounge Access at airports, and allows you to redeem points at 1.5 cents each in the Chase Travel Portal.
 Many balk at the $450 annual fee on the Reserve, though a $300 annual travel credit offsets most of it.
 Need more help choosing which one is best for your own needs?
 See this article: Chase Sapphire Reserve or Sapphire Preferred: Which is right for you?

 This is a complexity of a one-size-fits all list.
 If you got the Chase Ink Business Preferred card, which allows you to redeem Chase points in their travel portal for 1.25 cents each and transfer all of your combined Chase points to travel partners, you may not need either of these unless a) you want the 60,000 point bonus offer on the Chase Sapphire Preferred OR you may want the Chase Sapphire Reserve for the Priority Pass lounge access and the ability to redeem points at 1.5 cents each in the Chase Travel Portal.